-Currently, 2.5 billion people (40% of the world’s population) live within 100 km of the coast,ref adding increased pressure to coastal ecosystems.
-Coastal development linked to human settlements, industry, aquaculture, or infrastructure can cause severe impacts on near shore ecosystems, particularly coral reefs.
+More than 2.5 billion people (40% of the world’s population) live within 100 km of the coast,ref adding increased pressure to coastal ecosystems.
+Coastal development linked to human settlements, industry, aquaculture, and infrastructure can cause severe impacts on near shore ecosystems, particularly coral reefs.
 Coastal development impacts may be direct (e.g., land filling, dredging, coral and sand mining for construction) or indirect (e.g., increased runoff of sediment and pollutants).

 Deforestation and clearing of vegetation can result in increases in sedimentation in coastal waters.
-For example, mangroves stabilize shorelines, trap sediments and filter pollutants and their removal results in coastal erosion and release of organic material and sediments that can wash onto and smother corals and change the water chemistry.
+For example, mangroves stabilize shorelines, trap sediments, and filter pollutants and their removal results in coastal erosion.
+This leads to a release of organic material and sediments that can wash onto and smother corals and change the water chemistry.

 Land clearing and construction projects may change the natural drainage patterns, resulting in freshwater, nutrient, and sediment runoff onto adjacent reefs.
 Sedimentation can directly smother a reef or increase turbidity in the coastal waters, which reduces light available to corals and their symbiotic zooxanthellae.
 Corals depend on their zooxanthellae to generate food photosynthetically, therefore light deprivation can cause corals to starve.
 While some coral reefs thrive in turbid water, the reefs are typically less diverse and are more restricted in depth ranges than those in clear water.ref The combination of suspended, re-suspended, and deposited sediment can limit coral growth, feeding patterns, photosynthesis, recruitment, and survivorship.